-Whereas homeowners own and are responsible for everything on their property (home, garage, fence, etc.), condo owners are only responsible for the outermost walls of their unit, inward.
+Whereas homeowners own and are responsible for everything on their property (home, garage, fence, etc.), condo owners with HO6 policies are only responsible for the outermost walls of their unit, inward.

-A homeowners association (HOA) or corporation will most likely have a master policy on the actual building, covering everything outside of the walls, including common areas and the surrounding property.
+A homeowners association (HOA) or condo association will most likely have a master policy on the actual building, covering everything outside of the walls, including common areas and the surrounding property.

 Let’s say a guest gets injured in the backyard of your place.
 If you live in a condo, you wouldn’t be liable.
 Your homeowners association’s insurance would be on the hook.